kazimkazam/todo-app/README.md

 ### Acknowledgements and Terms of Use

-Here is presented the acknowledgements, and the terms of use of the page.
+In this section it is presented the acknowledgements, and the terms of use of the page.

 ## Screenshots